-Benham National Recreation Trail is a 5.8 mile moderately trafficked out and back trail located near Williams, AZ that features a great forest setting and is rated as moderate.
+Benham National Recreation Trail is a 5.8 mile moderately trafficked out and back trail located near Williams, Arizona that features a great forest setting and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 off road driving